 In the early stages of the disease, only a few branches or one portion of the canopy will show symptoms.
 The leaves may be small, discolored or grow poorly, or the entire branch may suddenly die.
 The sapwood beneath the bark is usually discolored or streaked.
 The plant may die rapidly or more slowly depending on the health of the plant and the severity of the infection.

 Fungicides are ineffective against verticillium wilt.
-Keep plants healthy by fertilizing according to the needs of the soil.
-Water regularly during dry seasons, and prune out diseased branches with disinfected tools.
+Keep plants healthy by fertilizing according to the needs of the soil, based on a soil test.
+Water your redbud tree regularly during dry seasons, and prune out diseased branches with disinfected tools.
 There is no cure for verticillium wilt, but caring for the tree can postpone the inevitable by as long as several years.

-Fungi such as Phyllosticta, Cercospora and Gloeosporium can create unattractive leaf spots on redbuds.
+Fungi such as Phyllosticta, Cercospora and Gloeosporium species can create unattractive redbud leaf spots.
 Symptoms normally appear during periods of hot, humid weather.
 Irregular discolored spots appear on the foliage.
-The spots may drop out and leave holes in the leaves.
+The spots may drop out and leave holes in the foliage.
 Severely infected leaves may fall from the tree.
 Leaf spot diseases are rarely harmful to redbuds, and fungicides are not usually recommended.

 Keeping your redbud tree healthy and strong can prevent it from falling victim to diseases and fungus.
 If you notice signs of the diseases, act quickly to minimize the spread of the issue and prevent major damage or death to the tree.

 - United States Department of Agriculture Natural Resources Conservation Service: Eastern Redbud